phillc54/plasmac2/README.md

 ## Notes:
 There are some different keyboard shortcuts in plasmac2 compared to AXIS.

-All schortcuts are shown in Help > Key...
-Shortcuts if keyboard shortcuts are enabled.
+All shortcuts are shown in the Help menu if keyboard shortcuts are enabled.